-There comes a moment in time when you realise that life is overwhelming.
+There comes a moment in time when you realize that life is overwhelming.
 What makes it overwhelming?
 Your job?
 Relationships?
 The 9-5 daily grind?
 Or have you ever thought of this… the things in your house that clutter your life?

-One day we came to the realisation that we were working to buy more things that either wouldn’t get used or would just add to the clutter we already had.
+One day we came to the realization that we were working to buy more things that either wouldn’t get used or would just add to the clutter we already had.
 In other words, we were just collecting junk.

 Cachi Bachi: [kaw-chee baw-chee] / (noun) 1.
-A slang-like word used by Spanish speakers to refer to knick knacks, sentimental treasures, “stuff”, junk, etc. 2.
+A slang-like word used by Spanish speakers to refer to knick-knacks, sentimental treasures, “stuff”, junk, etc. 2.
 Whatever is filling up your garage?
 3. The things you know you have, but you can’t find.

 Why would you want to sell everything you own!?

 To travel.
 Of course!
-To leave the country for longer than a month, we knew we had to do something with all our beloved belongings – our cars, boat, household furniture, clothes, garage tools, kitchen “tools”, RC planes and cars – sentimental things that were all big parts of our lives.
+To leave the country for longer than a month, we knew we had to do something with all our beloved belongings – our cars, boat, household furniture, clothes, garage tools, kitchen “tools”, RC planes, and cars – sentimental things that were all big parts of our lives.

 (*Gasp* you’re not selling your RC car I bought for your 11th birthday, you loved that thing! -Dad)

-Luckily, it wasn’t hard for us to come to the conclusion that only way we were going to feel “free” was to get rid of it.
+Luckily, it wasn’t hard for us to come to the conclusion that the only way we were going to feel “free” was to get rid of it.